The Current Best — and Possibly the Only — DAC You Will Ever Need

 Unboxing and Packaging

-The E50 II arrives in a compact, clean box that reflects Topping’s increasingly confident product presentation — understated white packaging with key specs printed clearly on the rear.
-Opening the lid reveals the unit nestled securely in shaped foam, with accessories tucked neatly beneath.
+The E50 II arrives in a compact, clean box that reflects Topping’s increasingly confident product presentation — understated white packaging front and back:

 In the box: the E50 II desktop DAC, an infrared remote control, a USB A-to-C cable, a USB C-to-C cable, a Bluetooth antenna, a product information card, and an app information card with QR codes for the Topping Tune app and the online manual.